 The personal finance flowchart focuses on paying off high-interest debt through methods such as the debt snowball method.

-Focusing on saving for retirement, along with other personal financial goals, can help guide your spending priorities.
+Focusing on saving for retirement, along with other budgetary guidelines and personal financial goals, can help guide your spending priorities.

 Once you have those established, you can use this personal finance flowchart as a financial independence flowchart as well.